ITU-BDSA2025-GROUP8/Chirp/README.md

 and the program will run

 # Run on Windows
-In i windows terminal you first need to set an enviroment variable, that can be done using the command:
+In windows terminal you first need to set an enviroment variable, that can be done using the command:

 `$env:CHIRPDBPATH = "./chirp.db" `